cividi/whitepaper/README.md

 The Frictionless Data standards detailed in previous sections can be complemented by a variety of connectors to breach gaps in the Web of Data.
 These include support for some of the following key data sharing ecosystems.

-Linked Data (LD) services which are at the avant-garde of the open data movement, enabling intelligence in applications from Google to Wikipedia.
+- Linked Data (LD) services which are at the avant-garde of the open data movement, enabling intelligence in applications from Google to Wikipedia.

-Web Mapping Services (WMS) which have made the first generation of online geodata services possible, and are continuing to be a key resource for spatial data projects.
+- Web Mapping Services (WMS) which have made the first generation of online geodata services possible, and are continuing to be a key resource for spatial data projects.

-Open Street Map (OMS), the single largest repository of crowdsourced geodata, and along with it tools and standards for large scale analytics.
+- Open Street Map (OMS), the single largest repository of crowdsourced geodata, and along with it tools and standards for large scale analytics.

-Comprehensive Knowledge Archive Network (CKAN), the most widespread form of open data portal, host to thousands of datasets around the world.
+- Comprehensive Knowledge Archive Network (CKAN), the most widespread form of open data portal, host to thousands of datasets around the world.

-We are currently using the Open Street Map based Mapbox platform to create interactive, high quality renderings of our data science outputs, and we have experimented with a number of other platforms, like OpenLayers, Tangram, Kepler.
+We are currently using the Open Street Map based [Mapbox platform](https://mapbox.com) to create interactive, high quality renderings of our data science outputs, and we have experimented with a number of other platforms, like OpenLayers, Tangram, Kepler.
 It is important to us that projects we do are not constrained by a single form of output, that the data could be reinterpreted in diverse ways, not only as 2D maps but also as 3D renderings or tangible objects.

 Beyond compatibility with mapping platforms, we need to ensure that programmatic access to our APIs is a gateway to very different uses of our platform.
-Early experiences with platforms like Open-DAI, Pelias, Geoplatform and Stae help us evaluate the implications and challenges of successfully opening up our services to agents and algorithms from third parties.
+Early experiences with platforms like Open-DAI, Pelias, Geoplatform and Stae have helped us evaluate the implications and challenges of successfully opening up our services to agents and algorithms from third parties.

 ---